BPS Budget Information

 The District must have a budget prepared and adopted by the Board of Education for the 2019-20 school year by June 30, 2019.
-This requirement will be met, and we anticipate having a solid budget in place at the June 18 Regular Board of Education meeting.
+This requirement will be met, and will present the budget at the June 25 Board of Education meeting.

 Do we hire anyone to help us accurately predict enrollment from year to year?